Shape anisotropy effect on magnetization reversal induced by linear down chirp pulse

 To understand the reason why fast reversal is obtained, one can recall that the energy barrier is proportional to the effective anisotropy field \cite{zsun2006,wang2007}.
-The $H_\text{shape}$ opposes the anisotropy field $\mathbf{H}_\text{ani}$ and thus reduces the height of the energy barrier (energy difference between the initial state and saddle point).
+Since the $\mathbf{H}_\text{shape}$ opposes the anisotropy field $\mathbf{H}_\text{ani}$ and thus reduces the height of the energy barrier (energy difference between the initial state and saddle point).
 This reduction of energy barrier for different $A$ is presented in the Figure \ref{fig:Fig3}(a).
 Therefore, the magnetization reversal becomes easier and faster because the microwave frequency and magnetization precession frequency closely matches as expected.
-To be more explicit, one may look at the trajectories of magnetization reversal for two different values of $S$ or $H_\text{shape}$ in FIG. \ref{fig:Fig2} (c) and (d) .
-For $S= 8 \times 8 $ nm$^2$ or $H_\text{shape}=0$, the magnetization takes a longer time because of some additional processions while crossing the higher energy barrier.
-However,for $S= 32 \times 32 $ nm$^2$ or or $H_\text{shape}= 0.598$ T, the magnetization is reversed fairly smooth i.e., without any additional processions since the energy barrier is reduced by $H_\text{shape}$.
+To be more explicit, one may look at the trajectories of magnetization reversal for two cases of $A$ or $H_\text{shape}$ in Figure \ref{fig:Fig3}(b) and \ref{fig:Fig3}(c).
+For $A_0= 8 \times 8 $ nm$^2$ or $H_\text{shape}=0$, the magnetization takes a longer time because of some additional processions while crossing the higher energy barrier.
+However, for $A_8= 32 \times 32 $ nm$^2$ or $H_\text{shape}= 0.598$ T, the magnetization reversal is fairly smooth i.e., without any additional processions since the energy barrier is reduced by $H_\text{shape}$.
 For more justification, Fig \ref{fig:Fig5} (a) shows the change the angle $\Phi$ (blue) and $m_z$ (black line) with time for $A_8= 32 \times 32 $ nm$^2$.
 Note that the angle $\Phi$ remains almost 90$^o$ during magnetization reversal which is desired for triggering an efficient microwave energy absorption (emission) by magnetization.
 Thus the corresponding energy changing rate $\dot{\epsilon}$ (red), in Fig \ref{fig:Fig5}(c) is obtained with absorption and emission peaks (no distortion) which lead fast reversal.
 However, Fig \ref{fig:Fig5}(b), for $A_0= 8 \times 8 $ nm$^2$ i.e., for zero $H_\text{shape}$, shows the $\dot{\epsilon}$ (red line) absorption and emission peaks (distorted) indicating inefficient i.e., slower magnetization reversal (black line).